poshecamo/PassenGen/README.md

 - Option to copy the password to clipboard
 - Option to save the password encrypted locally
 - View password creation date and recommended rotation date
-- Automatic check if the generated password is found in known data breaches (powered by Have I Been Pwned).
+- Automatic check if the generated password is found in known data breaches (powered by Have I Been Pwned)
+- Optionally enable Proof-of-Randomness mode to receive a secure seed and a SHA-256 hash of your generated password

 ### CLI Mode with Arguments